Kirefel/OriSceneExplorer/README.md

 * Left click GameObject/Component values of component properties to view that component
 * Shift click GameObject to toggle active
 * Middle mouse click in game world to select the object under the cursor (note: picks the closest renderer.
 The object you want is likely its parent.)
+* Left click Component name to toggle visibility
+* Right click Component name to store
+* Right click Component or GameObject field value to assign the stored component
+* Ctrl+right click Component or GameObject field value to set to null